-Ribeyes, strips, and filets may be sexy, but you shouldn’t let your forays into cooking beef stop with the most fashionable cuts.
+Ribeyes, NY Strips, and Filet Mignon may be sexy, but you shouldn’t let your forays into cooking beef stop with the most fashionable cuts.
 We’ve selected five of our favorite under appreciated cuts to get you thinking outside of the box.
 With pasture-raised, dry aged beef, you can’t go wrong, but you can go extra right.

 This flat steak rests atop the beloved Ribeye and is one of beef’s unsung heroes.
 This is a true butcher’s cut; a delicious treat that our butcher’s have a hard time letting go.

 Bear with us for a second while we gush about this delicious and crazy versatile cut.
 One of our butchers lovingly dubbed this cut “butter meat” thanks to its rich flavor and tenderness.
 Also known as Boneless Short Rib, Denver Steak is one of those rare cuts that does well regardless of the cooking method- though it’s best rare or cooked low and slow.
 Braised, grilled, smoked, sous vide, or seared, you really can’t go wrong.

 It baffles us that this beautifully marbled cut so often takes the back seat to Ribeye, which is a continuation of the same muscle group.
 Salt, pepper, and high heat are all you need to make this intensely beefy dry-aged steak shine.